azouzi77/RPI_TFTP/README.md

     It will be used by the Core package and need Resources package.
     On the server side it require Error package for sending error to client (see server Error package).

-    content:
+    Content:

         SendFile()
         SendAck()

-    on server side:
+    On server side:

         SendFile() may use SendError() with error code: 0, 1, 2, 4.
         SendAck() may use SendError() with error code: 0, 3, 4.

-    on client side:
+    On client side:

         SendFile() may use SendError() with error code: 0, 4.
         SendAck() may use SendError() with error code: 0, 3, 4.

 * Get package:

-    this package is used to retrieve data/ack form the sender/receiver.
+    This package is used to retrieve data/ack form the sender/receiver.
     It will be used by Core package and need Resources, timer package.
     On the client side it require Error package to print understandable error (see client Error package description).

-    content:
+    Content:

         GetAck()
         GetData()